shankarsivarajan/nschloe_restored/README.md

 # nschloe Restored

-Nico Schlömer ([nschloe](https://github.com/nschloe)) has shoahed some repositories I like, and this is an attempt to resurrect them from the metaphorical ashes, and preserve the latest versions of the still-surviving ones.
+Several of the packages of Nico Schlömer ([nschloe](https://github.com/nschloe)) have been shoahed, and this is my attempt to resurrect them from the metaphorical ashes, and preserve the latest versions of the still-surviving ones.

 Thanks to [diego-hayashi](https://github.com/diego-hayashi), among others, for forking several of these repositories when they were still functional.